 Although we want to catch our partner in the act, we also want to believe in their sincerity, because we love them.
 Piercing through a shady partner’s deceptions through a sharp objective analysis on them can sometimes be the most effective way of spotting their infidelity.

 Expression and body language

-If you decide to eventually confront your partner, always try to be aware of their expression and body language.
+If you decide to confront your partner eventually, always try to be aware of their expression and body language.

-Most people when they feel insincere or have feelings of guilt or regret are often times unable to maintain constant eye contact with their conversation partners.
+Know that most people, when they feel insincere or have feelings of guilt or regret, are oftentimes unable to maintain constant eye contact with their conversation partners.

 They tend to feel anxious and avoid the other person’s gaze because they feel uncomfortable about their deed and dishonesty.

 In poker, when a player is bluffing, the other players at the table can detect them by finding their “tell.”
 A “tell” is a minor gesture or facial expression that unmasks the player’s lie, but regular people also have one when they are dishonest.